VSCodeVim/Vim/README.md

 You can enter multi-cursor mode by:

 * Pressing cmd-d on OSX.
-* Runing "Add Cursor Above/Below" or the shortcut on any platform.
+* Running "Add Cursor Above/Below" or the shortcut on any platform.
 * Pressing `gc`, a new shortcut we added which is equivalent to cmd-d on OSX or ctrl-d on Windows.
 (It adds another cursor at the next word that matches the word the cursor is currently on.)

 #### Doing stuff